 In 2016, the Polyglot Conference returned to Europe and was held in the beautiful coastal city of Thessaloniki, Greece.
 The conference celebrated the city’s colourful multilingual heritage and present.
 Participants got the chance to share their love for languages with beautiful sea breezes carrying the whispers of the many different languages that have called the city home.

-Last year’s Polyglot Conference took place in Reykjavík, Iceland – the perfect place to meet between Europe and North America.
-The themes of the conference celebrate the languages, literatures and cultures of the North, highlight the pressures of globalisation on smaller and indigenous languages as well as exploring the multilingualism and autism.
+We returned to the continent of North America in 2017 just about, by taking the conference to Reykjavík, Iceland – the perfect place to meet between Europe and North America.
+The themes of the conference celebrated the languages, literatures and cultures of the North, highlight the pressures of globalisation on smaller and indigenous languages as well as exploring the multilingualism and autism.

-This year we are taking the Polyglot Conference to Slovenia’s capital.
+Last year we are took the Polyglot Conference to Slovenia’s capital.
 Ljubljana’s Grand Hotel Union boasts a strong tradition in hosting international conferences in the heart of the city centre.
-We will celebrate our host country’s diversity, as well as the diversity of our participants under the umbrella of our conference theme for 2018 “Diversity in Language”.
+We celebrated our host country’s diversity, as well as the diversity of our participants under the umbrella of our conference theme for 2018 “Diversity in Language”.